marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] DynamoDB supports user Snapshots to S3.
 > DynamoDB is not automatically replicated to other regions, yet within a region it is replicated to multiple AZs.

+5) An SEO company collects data based on disparate search engine optimization metrics and stores it in a DynamoDB database.
+The company wants to create an extra copy of the database tables as a form of disaster recovery.
+Which of the following AWS services can do that?
+* [ ] Amazon Elastic Compute Cloud (EC2)
+* [ ] Amazon Relational Database Service (RDS)
+* [x] AWS Backup
+* [ ] Amazon Simple Storage Service (S3)
+> AWS Backup allows you to connect DynamoDB to other services, like S3.
+More info [AWS Backup](https://aws.amazon.com/backup/).

 ## KMS

 1) The marketing department at your company wants to run a Hadoop cluster on Amazon EMR to perform data mining on a 2 TB dataset.
 Your information security group requires that all data be encrypted in transit and at rest, both on-premises and in the cloud at all times.
 Encryption keys must be stored in the on-premises key management solution.
 You've decided to transmit the data to Amazon S3 using TLS.
 How will you protect the data at rest for processing by the EMR cluster?